adamTheWordUnderscoreWillis/VillageHallEventsApp/client/README.md

 TODO List

--- Add titles and information to posters.
+-- Checks if user is attending events
--- Handle focus and on click events to allow sign up -- Deal with google auth sign in and sign out
+-- Deal with google auth sign in and sign out
 -- add to google calendar
 -- Allow staff account to create events